srid/purescript-book-sources/chapter3.md

 insertEntry = Cons
 ```

 This process is called _eta conversion_, and can be used (along with some other techniques) to rewrite functions in _point-free form_, which means functions defined without reference to their arguments.

 In the case of `insertEntry`, _eta conversion_ has resulted in a very clear definition of our function - "`insertEntry` is just cons on lists".
 However, it is arguable whether point-free form is better in general.

-## What's Your Number?
+## Querying the Address Book

 The last function we need to implement for our minimal address book application will look up a person by name and return the correct `Entry`.
 This will be a nice application of building programs by composing small functions - a key idea from functional programming.